ezaan-ali-30/java-learning-journey/README.md

 ## Day 10 - Day 11
 Learned :
 What is Substrings and how to use it (I am having a hard time learning this)

+## Day 12
+Created a weight converter program (cannot post due to some technical issues)